xtrinch/ansible-role-backup-file/README.md

 Role Name
 =========

-Create entry in user crontab for backuping a file defined with role variables `directory` and `filename` to directory defined with `backup_directory`, and deleting entries older than 7 days
+Create entry in user crontab for backuping a file every n minutes defined with role variables `directory` and `filename` to directory defined with `backup_directory` with timeframe defined with `backup_minutes`, and deleting entries older than 7 days

 Role Variables
 --------------